MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Member.md

 ### -NotePropertyMembers

-Specifies a hash table or ordered dictionary of note property names and values.
-Type a hash table or dictionary in which the keys are note property names and the values are note property values.
+Specifies a hashtable or ordered dictionary in which the keys are note property names and the values are note property values.

 For more information about hash tables and ordered dictionaries in PowerShell, see [about_Hash_Tables](../Microsoft.PowerShell.Core/About/about_Hash_Tables.md).